Forex Regulations

 Dubai Financial Services Authority

-When people speak of Forex in the U.A.E. they usually mean Dubai, and for good reason: it has become the offshore financial hub of the Gulf.
-Regulation is light, taxes almost non-existent, and the industry booms for both residents and non-residents.
-Dubai is the premier Forex venue for the Arabic-speaking world and a little but beyond too.
+When people speak of Forex in the UAE, they usually mean Dubai, and for a good reason: it has become the offshore financial hub of the Gulf.
+Regulation is light, but the DFSA cut maximum retail Forex leverage to a restrictive 1:30, while taxes are almost non-existent, and the industry booms for residents and non-residents alike.
+Dubai is the premier Forex venue for the Arabic-speaking world and the MENA region, with a rapidly growing market and an expanding reach.

 Forex Brokers in Dubai